 Eovaldi’s Strikeout Surge

 Nathan Eovaldi anchored the Texas Rangers’ pitching effort with nine strikeouts over five innings, securing the win in a 10-4 victory over the Detroit Tigers.
 Eovaldi (9-7) allowed three earned runs on six hits while walking one batter.
 He was supported by a bullpen that kept Detroit off the board for the final five innings.
-Tyler Alexander, Peyton Gray, and Robby Ahlstrom each recorded a hold, with Cole Winn and Gavin Collyer closing out the game by surrendering just two combined hits and one earned run.

 Early Tigers Lead